leafo/lapis/docs/database.md

 ## Establishing A Connection

 You'll need to configure Lapis so it can connect to the database.
+Lapis manages a single global database connection (or pool of connections) in the `lapis.db` module.
+It will ensure that you are using connections efficiently, and clean up any resources automatically.

+If you need multiple connections in the same request then you will have to manually create and release them.

 ### PostgreSQL

-If you're using PostgreSQL create a `postgres` block in our <span class="for_moon">`config.moon`</span><span class="for_lua">`config.lua`</span>
+To use PostgreSQL create a `postgres` block in the <span class="for_moon">`config.moon`</span><span class="for_lua">`config.lua`</span>
 file.